Ge Wang

 Research

-First paper on spiral/helical cone-beam/multi-slice CT (1991) solving "the long object problem" (longitudinal data truncation).
+First paper on spiral/helical cone-beam/multi-slice CT (1991).
 There are ~200-million CT scans annually worldwide, with a majority in the spiral cone-beam/multi-slice mode.
-Many follow-up papers of ours along this direction, including superiority of spiral fan-beam CT over step-and-shoot CT (1994) and triple-source helical cone-beam reconstruction (2010)
+Many follow-up papers along this direction, including superiority of spiral fan-beam CT over step-and-shoot CT (1994) and triple-source helical cone-beam reconstruction (2010)

 Bioluminescence tomography (2004) for optical preclinical & biological imaging

-Interior tomography (2007) solving the interior problem (transverse data truncation) for targeted imaging at low dose, and fast speed
+Interior tomography (2007) solving the interior problem for targeted imaging at low dose, and fast speed

 State-of-the-art multi-scale CT facility (2009) covering six orders of magnitude in terms of image resolution & object size